 Hyperemesis Gravidarum – very severe morning sickness

-Hyperemesis Gravidarum is a state where in you experience severe vomiting and nausea, weight loss and disturbance of electrolytes.
+Hyperemesis Gravidarum is a state where in you experience weight loss, disturbance of electrolytes and severe vomiting and nausea during pregnancy.
 Most women mildly suffering from this condition are treated by proper rest, measures of diet and certain antacids.

 However more severe cases might require medical attention and even admittance at the hospital.
 It is suggested to consult the gynecologist for right treatment at right time.
 Prolonged morning sickness may put the mother at the risk of low birth weight of the baby, pre-term birth.

 You require medical attention if :